-She has also been around the block when it comes to clinical dentistry, practicing as an enlisted ofﬁcer in the U.S. Public Health Service, as a dental office associate and for most of her 30 years of practice as the co-owner (with her husband Jim) of a private practice in Farmington MN.
-In 1990, she developed a pilot project for the State of Minnesota to deliver care to developmentally disabled patients living in group homes that is still going strong 28 years later.
+Dr. Harms practiced dentistry as an enlisted ofﬁcer in the U.S. Public Health Service, as a dental associate, and for most of her career as co-owner of a private practice in Farmington, MN.
+She developed a pilot project for the State of Minnesota to deliver care to developmentally disabled patients living in group homes which is still going strong 28 years later.
 Dr. Harms was honored to serve as a Clinical Assistant Professor in the areas of operative and hospital dentistry at Loyola University Medical Center and School of Dentistry.

 Dr. Harms was the ﬁrst woman president of the Minnesota Dental Association and served on the American Dental Association’s Council on Governmental Affairs representing the 10th District.
 She was also Chair of the American Dental Association’s Council on Communications.
 Dr. Harms has lectured internationally and has worked with dental schools in Mongolia and Rwanda and women’s groups in Georgia and Armenia.